IlyaMatsuev/prettier-plugin-apex/README.md

 ### Configuration

 This library follows the same configuration format as Prettier, which is documented [here](https://prettier.io/docs/en/configuration.html).

+Check out the examples of how to use the new options [here](/CHANGELOG.examples.md).

 This is Not Opinionated formatter, so the there are multiple configurations available.
 The list can extend in future: